 The Center for Health and Human Services

-Rutherford County Opioid Settlement
+Rutherford County Opioid Settlement: Application Cycle

 In 2022, Rutherford County experienced 130 fatal overdoses, a 37% increase from 2019.
 To respond to this need, Rutherford County established the Rutherford Opioid Board in 2022 to oversee strategic dissemination of opioid abatement funds to repair and strengthen the community.
 These funds are provided to counties in Tennessee as part of a $26 billion national opioid lawsuit involving pharmaceutical distributors and a manufacturer, with Tennessee receiving $700 million in anticipated payouts over 18 years from 2021-2038.